carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .error}

-To be available, first it should be loaded using the function `Read`.
+To be available, it should first be loaded using the function `Read`.
 Below
-we assume that the file is in the current directory, so no path is needed).
+we assume that the file is in the current directory, so no path is needed.

 ~~~
 Read("avgord.g");